The Home Of Outdoor Living

 If you love a shot of sumptuous purple as part of your garden color schemes, then you're in luck.
 Butterflies adore many blooms in this shade.

-The buddleja is a failsafe option – there's a reason why it's also known as the 'butterfly bush'.
+The buddleja is a failsafe option as one of the best plants for butterflies – there's a reason why it's also known as the 'butterfly bush'.
 With it's cone-shaped clusters of purple flowers and honeyed scent, it makes a wonderful addition to a sunny butterfly garden.
 Just bear in mind that it's a vigorous grower, so give it an annual prune (generally in spring) to keep it in check.

 Other purple-toned choices include Verbena bonariensis (a great choice if you're looking for tall, architectural stems), easy-care nepeta, structural alliums and echinacea, campanula (which looks lovely tumbling over stone walls), and Erysimum 'Bowles's Mauve'.
 Of course, lavender is a firm favorite amongst all pollinators too – take a look at our tips on how to grow lavender for your own garden.